Expensent

 5. Method 3: Drag-and-drop file upload

 Under Bookkeeping → Receipts there's an Upload from computer option that accepts drag-and-drop.
-The rules are the same as emailed receipts: PDF, JPEG, JPG, PNG, or GIF; 46 KB to 20 MB; one receipt per file.
+The rules are the same as emailed receipts: PDF, JPEG, JPG, PNG, or GIF; 46 KB to 20 MB; one receipt or bill per file.
 Once uploaded, the file runs through the same OCR engine and lands in the Receipts tab under “For Review.”
 Available on every plan, no extra cost.

 Where this method shines is when you've already collected receipts somewhere else — a folder on your desktop from a recent trip, a batch you downloaded from a vendor portal, files a team member sent over Slack.
 You can select 20 files, drop them on the Receipts page, and come back a few minutes later to review them all.